 Data Management Add-On

-The Data Management Add-on Product Key includes Tableau Prep Conductor for a single Tableau Server Deployment, which may be User-Based or Core-Based.
+The Data Management Add-on product key includes Tableau Prep Conductor for a single Tableau Server Deployment, which may be User-Based or Core-Based.
 A Deployment includes a licensed production Tableau Server installation and licensed non-production Tableau Server installations that support the production installation.
+For more information, see Use the Data Management Add-on.

 Tableau Server licenses and site roles after an upgrade